9 Best CCW Gun in 2024 + Buyers Guide

 The Gen 5 model comes with plastic sights, but I recommend getting a better option; it shouldn’t be too hard to find a good fit because the Glock 19 has a great aftermarket thanks to its popularity.

 The Glock 19 is a compact fighting pistol trusted by generations of law enforcement officers, special operations forces, and concealed carriers.
 It became the standard-bearer for both Glock and the world of compact handguns.
-The little Glock 19 is exceptionally easy to shoot and plenty easy to carry.
+The little Glock 19 is exceptionally easy to shoot and carry.

 I wasn’t a fan of the trigger pull though.
 The pull weight (around 6.3 lbs) on the Gen 5 is slightly easier on the hand than the Gen 4, but it isn’t a huge improvement.
-I got myself a trigger connector which cut down the pull weight to 3.5 lbs, and if you’re considering the Glock 19 for concealed carry I suggest you do the same, because your CCW shouldn’t be tough to shoot.
+I got myself a trigger connector which cut down the pull weight to 3.5 lbs, and if you’re considering the Glock 19 for concealed carry, I suggest you do the same.

-The Glock 19 does fall on the larger side, but as a bigger gun, it’s easier to shoot accurately, easier to control, has a higher capacity, and is faster to reload.
+The Glock 19 falls on the larger side, but as a bigger gun, it’s easier to shoot accurately, control, and reload.
 Glock brand reliability is also worth noting.
-The Glock 19 is so popular that you’ll easily find several holsters dedicated to the gun, making it very easy to conceal.
+The Glock 19 is popular, making it easy to find several dedicated holsters for concealment.

 Glock 19 Pros and Cons